Yeeldx/yeeldbox-devdocs/docs/contributing/contributor-tools.md

 ### HackMD

-Many Yearn Doc contributors prepare their long-form documentation in [HackMD](https://hackmd.io/), a collaborative Markdown editor.
+Many Yeeldx Doc contributors prepare their long-form documentation in [HackMD](https://hackmd.io/), a collaborative Markdown editor.
 HackMD also tracks versions, enables commenting, and allows multiple users to work on a document simultaneously.

 **Note:** Run all drafts through [Grammarly](https://app.grammarly.com/) regularly, and before final submissions.